Cars of all makes and models can – and do – fall victim to rust. It can strike in almost any location of the vehicle, be that internal or external.

 Summary

-It’s good for removing surface oxidation quickly and effectively, and can work on serious corrosion too.
+Those of you who want a strong soaking solution for smaller components, look no further.
+This product is good for removing surface oxidation quickly and effectively, and can work on serious corrosion too.

-As with most jelly corrosion-fighters, this product is potent.
+As with most jelly corrosion fighters, this product is potent.
 You don’t want to get it anywhere but on the red-orange patches.

-Fortunately, the thick consistency makes application quite easy.
+Fortunately, the thick consistency makes application easy.
 You can use a paintbrush to precisely dab the jelly on the affected area and leave it to dissolve the oxidation.
 Unless you slather it on, it’s not likely to drip where it shouldn’t.

 On light to moderate oxidation, you can expect results quickly.
 The maximum treatment time is 30 minutes, but note that badly corroded areas may need more than one application.